BUSINESS: As the development and export bank of the Republic of Croatia, HBOR helps transform entrepreneurial ideas into successful business ventures.

 Comprehensive and Flexible Protection

-Working with implementation partner Alfatec, HBOR adopted the Qualys Cloud Platform—initially deploying a physical appliance and later moving to a virtual appliance in a new, highly virtualized data center.
+Working with implementation partner Alfatec, HBOR adopted the Enterprise TruRisk Platform—initially deploying a physical appliance and later moving to a virtual appliance in a new, highly virtualized data center.
 The bank has more than 100 virtual servers; while Microsoft Windows with SQL Server databases is the most common platform, the core banking application runs on Linux with another database management system.
 HBOR maintains multiple virtual LANs to keep production, development and testing environments separate from each other and from the desktop landscape, the printer network and the Wi-Fi network.

 Using Qualys Vulnerability Management (VM), HBOR runs weekly vulnerability scans on around 1,000 network resources, including servers, workstations, printers, routers and switches.
 The resulting reports are used to plan and prioritize patching, and to confirm that previous patching exercises have worked as expected.